knightofren2588/safe-trak/SAFETRACK_USER_GUIDE.md

 ## 🎉 **CONCLUSION**

-**SafeTrack** provides Equitas Health with a comprehensive, secure, and user-friendly safety management solution.
+**SafeTrack** provides a comprehensive, secure, and user-friendly safety management solution.
 The system is designed to grow with your organization and can be customized to meet specific safety compliance requirements.

 ### **🎯 Key Benefits**
 - **Centralized safety management** → All safety data in one place